geoschem/geos-chem-cloud/doc/source/chapter04_developer-guide/install-basic.rst

 You might want to build NetCDF from source if:

 1. To install into a different directory.
-Package managers can only install libraries in to ``/usr``.
+Package managers can only install libraries into ``/usr``.
 2. To ensure the latest version.
 Package managers are not necessarily up-to-date.

 Doing so is quite tedious so we will not cover it here.
 Please refer to the `official guide <https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html>`_.